Begging in animals: History

-In 1950, Tinbergen and Perdeck tested the effects of visual stimuli on begging behavior by gull chicks, elucidating which characteristics of their parent's bills the chicks were reacting to.
+In 1950, Tinbergen and Perdeck tested the effects of visual stimuli on begging behavior of gull chicks, elucidating which characteristics of their parents' bills the chicks were reacting to.
 Using models varying in different characteristics, they tested multiple stimuli and found that gull chicks pecked most at a long, red bill with contrasting white bars at the end.
 Chicks also pecked at other models; in decreasing order of begging intensity were a two-dimensional cardboard cut-out of the head of a gull with a red spot on its bill, simply a bill with a red spot, and a cut-out of a gull's head with no red spot on the bill.
 These studies showed the chicks were responding to the red spot stimulus on their parents' bills, an example of imprinting.

 In 1953, Von Haartman first demonstrated that chick begging is a stimulus to parental feeding and that the begging level of the brood increases with deprivation.